Global surface temperatures in 2017

 The Polar Regions also play an important part in understanding recent global temperatures.
 Sea-ice extent in the Arctic remained low throughout 2016 and 2017 (Figure 4).
 Areas of the high-latitude seas which would typically have been ice-covered in the climatology period were open water in 2017, a change that is often associated with increased temperatures.
 Although the area of the polar regions is only a small fraction of the Earth’s surface, temperature variations in these regions can be large and have an important effect on global temperature.
 Temperature anomalies in the Arctic in late 2016 and outside of the summer months in 2017 were exceptionally high (Figure 5).
 Long-term warming associated with greenhouse gases is expected to be greater at higher latitudes.

-Figure 4 Daily sea-ice extent for the Arctic (left) and Antarctic (right) during the satellite record (1979-present).
+Figure 4 Daily sea-ice extent for the Arctic (top) and Antarctic (bottom) during the satellite record (1979-present).
 Individual years are shown in grey with 2017 highlighted in red.
 2016 is highlighted in blue for the Antarctic.
 2012 is highlighted in blue for the Arctic.

 Figure 5 Annual average temperature anomalies (°C, relative to the 1961-1990 average) for the Polar Regions: (top) Arctic (North of 65°N) and (bottom) the Antarctic (South of 60°S).
 Note different temperature scales.
 2017 to November.
 The Antarctic series starts in 1958, which is the first year of long-term routine measurements in continental interior.

 Estimating global average temperature